-I was diagnosed with Type 1 in 2005, the day after my 12th birthday.
+I was diagnosed with type 1 in 2005, the day after my 12th birthday.
 Even though I’ve had it for 14 years, it’s crazy to think how much I’m still learning.
 The same year I was diagnosed I went out for cross country.
 It was the first year we could go out for school sports and I didn’t want to miss out on that.
 Between middle school and high school I participated in cross country and track for seven years.
 In college, I still ran, but mostly as a way to relieve stress or just get away from school work.
 I grew to appreciate it more when I didn’t have to compete.
-After college and up until this point in my life I have completed 6 half marathons, and this past year I have focused more on being competitive again.
+After college and up until this point in my life I have completed six half marathons, and this past year I have focused more on being competitive again.
 Not competitive against others, but seeing just how far I can push myself.

 Have you started training for the marathon yet?

 I started my training plan 24 weeks before the marathon date.
-So far I haven’t had any challenges as I’ve been consistently running 5-6 days a week for a year and a half.
+So far I haven’t had any challenges as I’ve been consistently running five to six days a week for a year and a half.
 Right now I’m focusing on keeping my base mileage, throwing some speed work in, and working on strength (one of my weaknesses in the past).
 In the past couple months I have also focused on switching to a more whole foods plant-based diet.
 This has been a game changer!
-I have noticed more predictable blood sugars, increased insulin sensitivity, more energy, and I recover quick from my workouts.
+I have noticed more predictable blood sugars, increased insulin sensitivity, more energy and I recover quick from my workouts.
 So I guess you could consider that a milestone for me!

 How will you work training into your schedule as a teacher?
 Have you told your students yet?